 Sharks are another animal with the ability to sense the weather.
 Scientists were able to prove this by observing and tracking a small population of sharks.
 In 2001 when Hurricane Gabrielle was about to hit, blacktip sharks in Florida responded to falling barometric pressure caused by the storm.
 The group of sharks swam into much deeper water that provided better protection.
 Apparently, sharks can predict the weather.
 Who knew?

 Ants can sense changes in the atmosphere with their incredibly sensitive antennae, and they can also detect minute chemical signatures in the air.
 Since there’s a lack of reliable scientific data proving this alleged weather-sensing ability, there’s no way to tell for sure if ants can sense bad weather or not.

 However, some ant species that live on flood plains will create levees by surrounding their nests with large earthen walls about 24 hours before a heavy rainstorm to divert water away and prevent their colony from flooding.
 During floods, fire ants survive by joining together in a ball, which can float on the water’s surface for days or even weeks.

 Can Animals Predict the Weather?
 The Jury’s Still Out

 Can animals predict the weather?
 Despite all the folklore, myth, and legend, some scientific data suggests that certain species of animals can predict the weather, like oncoming rainstorms or even natural disasters.
-Not every animal or insect on our list is a great meteorologist, but it sure is fun to believe.
+Not every animal or insect on our list is a great meteorologist that used top weather radars, but it sure is fun to believe.
 Next time your furry friend starts acting funny, don’t forget your umbrella!